TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab2.md

 #### Committing Derived Artifacts

-While you ypically do not commit derived artifacts, we require some of these artifacts for grading.
+While you typically do not commit derived artifacts, we require some of these artifacts for grading.
 Thus, you should commit derived artifacts from the `/include/` directory of the `MiniJava` project.
 In the `.gitignore` file inside the `MiniJava` project, you should change the last line to not ignore the `/include/` folder.
 It should look like: